top of page

 INTERFACE DESIGN

-The interface was intentionally kept simple to minimise both cognitive and environmental load.
-It consists of three circular visual fields and three basic interaction buttons.
+The interface was kept simple to minimise cognitive and environmental load, with three circular visual fields and three basic interaction buttons.

-A data transfer indicator at the bottom of the site discloses the site's environmental footprint.
+A data transfer indicator at the bottom reveals the site’s environmental footprint.

 mockup5.png